ukbendavies/secure-dev-workflow/README.md

 # Improving my development workflow and security

 How I set up my development environment to improve development workflow and enhance security posture as part of a defense in depth strategy.

-The idea is to protect both the ssh-key files (often used without passwords) and protect your source code at rest.
-Should your laptop go awry or an attacker gain access to your ssh-key files then you have the best possibility of avoiding further losses.
+The core ideas are to protect the ssh private key file (often used without a password) and protect source code at rest.
+Should laptop(s) go awry or an attacker gain access to the file system and get the ssh-key files then you have the best possibility of avoiding further losses.

-This whole process takes approximately 15 minutes.
+This whole process takes approximately 30 minutes.

 ## Environment